Best card machine for funeral directors UK 2026

 What is the best card machine for a UK funeral director?

 Depends on size.
 Established 5+ branch directors: Stripe Reader S700 with Stripe Billing for staged-payment plans.
 Family one or two branches: Square Terminal at £149 with built-in printer for receipts.
 At-home arrangements: Tap to Pay on iPhone.
-NatWest banking customers: Tyl from 0.74% rate.
+NatWest banking customers: Tyl at 1.39% + 5p standard, bespoke for higher volume.
 The chargeback-handling capability matters more than the headline rate for this trade.

 Why is chargeback risk high for UK funeral directors?

 Disputes often arise from family circumstances: an executor changes between deposit and balance, an estate runs out of funds, a relative disputes the deceased's instructions, a payment plan defaults.
-UK chargeback fees run £15 to £35 per case.
+UK chargeback fees vary by acquirer and are set out in your merchant agreement.
 MerchantHQ provides chargeback drafting included free with every introduction; this is one of the most important services for the trade.

 Can a UK funeral director take staged payments by card?